 Network Injector Appliance is supplied installed and ready for use, complete with all the foreseen applications.
 It can also be installed using a restore disk.
+The procedure is described below:

 Steps Result 1.
 Connect the computer to the network using an Ethernet cable and insert the installation CD. - 2.
 Select Network Appliance for server version installation: operating system installation is launched and the computer shuts down when finished.
-IMPORTANT: the computer must remain connected to the internet during the entire installation process. - 3.
-Reboot the notebook. - 4.
-The first setup window appears.
-System Configuration 5.
-Select the language.
-Welcome Asturianu Bahasa Indonesia Bosanski
+IMPORTANT: the computer must remain connected to the internet during the - entire installation process.

+3. Reboot the notebook.